Nerine bowdenii

 Environment: Nerine prefer high direct to high indirect light.
 They are sub-tropical plants, so if using outside, protect from winter’s freezing temperatures with a deep, dry mulch.

 Plant Care: Keep the soil evenly moist but well-drained.
-If your bulbs are producing less flowers than they have previously, feed in the summer with a potash-rich fertiliser.
-Nerine are generally disease free.
+If your bulbs are producing fewer flowers than they have previously, feed in the summer with a potash-rich fertiliser.
+Nerine are generally disease-free.